LaconicNetwork/docs.laconic.com/content/generating-watchers/use-codegen.md

 ### GraphQL Queries

-The code generator create files that, with a little bit of configuration, are able to run out of the box.
+The code generator created files that, with a little bit of configuration, are able to run out of the box.
 This framework is an alternative to [The Graph](https://thegraph.com).

 ```bash
 ls